 THE ATOMIC PRINCIPLE

 Everything is dust.
 Our lives even are dust – though we continue to imagine we are something more.
 From the moment we awake from the nothing we were, to the something we are, we sense there is something more.
 Something more than dust.
 All we need is some quiet to remember the truth.
 All we need is to go alone where nothing supports our vain suppositions.
 Our dream falls to pieces then.
 Our imagination is shattered.
 The wind blows.
 The sun bakes.
 Stupid ants march across the sands to the frantic beat and pace of their own imagined drummer, sounding the call to action of ant-like desire and purpose.
 Stupid ants.
-To what end his vain endeavor?
-Look a pair of ants have discovered ahead butterfly.
+To what end their vain endeavor?
+Look, a pair of ants have discovered ahead a dead butterfly.
 See how they struggle with the enormous corpse; one ant pulls this way while the other tugs that.
 Slowly they move towards the nest, wearing out their bodies in the process, ready to die for this mad effort of purpose.
 Mad to my mind.
 They are simply stupid, animated dust.
 Six legs plus jaws and eyes and antenna for the purpose of one thing—to survive.
-But not even their own survival is any matter—they will gladly, ignorantly, blindly, die just trying.
+But not even their own survival is any matter, as they will gladly, ignorantly, blindly, die just trying.
 All that matters is this other dust—this other butterfly dust—this dead dust.

 Notes from my muse